bmamlin/my_gitbook_on_github/README.md

-# My Awesome Book
+# Create a GitBook in Github

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is a book testing what it's like to host a GitBook on GitHub.
+So, I'll push this book to GitHub and see if I can publish it via GitBook.